oatcatx/group/README.md

 #### [Task Types]

-**Simple Runner** - Basic function that returns an error.
+***Simple Runner*** - Basic function that returns an error.
 No access to context or shared state.

-**Context-Aware Task** - Receives a context parameter, allowing the task to respond to cancellation signals and timeouts.
+***Context-Aware Task*** - Receives a context parameter, allowing the task to respond to cancellation signals and timeouts.

-**Shared-State Task** - Receives both context and a shared state object, enabling tasks to access and modify common data structures.
+***Shared-State Task*** - Receives both context and a shared state object, enabling tasks to access and modify common data structures.

+#### [More...]
+Refer to the example package in this repo

 ### Verify
 Verify checks for cycles in the dependency graph by using `group.Verify()` or `Node.Verify()`